You can create databases using the

 Enter the information of the database you want to create, and click OK, as shown in the following figure.

-Database (DB) name: Contains 2 to 64 characters which consist of lowercase letters, digits, underscores, or hyphens.
-It must begin with a letter and end with a letter or digit, e.g., dbname4example.
+Database (DB) name: Contains 2 to 64 characters, which consist of lowercase letters, digits, underscores (_), or hyphens (-).
+It must begin with a letter and end with a letter or digit, for example dbname4example.

 Support character set: utf8, gbk, latin1, and utf8mb4.